Royal Wedding Rumors: True Or False?

 In truth, the seat in front of Queen Elizabeth is always left empty.

 “Btw – I’ve seen some reports about the spare seat by Prince William in the chapel as having being left in memory of Princess Diana.
 It wasn’t empty for that reason.
-The seat in front of the Queen is always left empty, I am told by BP #royalwedding.”
+The seat in front of the Queen is always left empty, I am told by BP #royalwedding,” the Twitter feed for the royal wedding shared.

 Supposed 'British royal expert' appearing on TV for the #RoyalWedding turns out to be a total fraud — he's actually 'Tommy from upstate New York': https://t.co/DUtbHTWUtr pic.twitter.com/8nJOzDs7D2